rmed/breezedb_python/doc/source/structure.rst

 Overview
 ********

-BreezeDB makes use of **files and directories** in order to create a database, organizing the data in tables and fields:
+breezedb makes use of **files and directories** in order to create a database, organizing the data in tables and fields:

 - **Tables**: Subdirectories of the root of the database that contain differet fields and a special file that specifies the order of those fields.
 - **Fields**: Files *without* extension whose contents are organized using *XML* structure.
 The type of the data that a field contains is specified at the beginning of the file.